Find Affordable College Courses

 5 Yearly Graduations

 The 9th most popular school in the country for legal research majors who are seeking their doctor's degree is Golden Gate University - San Francisco.
 Each year, around 2,400 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $11,088 per year, while in-state graduate students, on average, pay $19,620 per year.
-For the 2020-2021 academic year, 5 doctor's degrees were handed out to legal research majors at Golden Gate University - San Francisco.
-Of these students, 40% were women and 40% were members of underrepresented racial-ethnic groups.
+The average in-state tuition for full-time undergraduates is $11,088 per year, while in-state graduate students, on average, pay $16,815 per year.
+During the most recent year for which we have data, 5 people received their doctor's degree in legal research from Golden Gate University - San Francisco.

 #9